chef/knife-tidy/README.md

 This Chef Knife plugin has two primary purposes:
  * Report on the state of Chef Server objects that can be tidied up (Future: clean up objects)
- * Clean up data integrity issues from a object backup created by [knife-ec-backup](https://github.com/chef/knife-ec-backup)
+ * A companion tool to [knife-ec-backup](https://github.com/chef/knife-ec-backup) that will clean up data integrity issues in an object backup

 # Requirements